ruplet/AI-for-Math-calendar-2026/README.md

 # AI-for-Math-calendar-2026
-Calendar of 2026 deadlines related to AI for Math:
-- Includes deadlines for 2027 conferences
+Calendar of 2026 deadlines related to AI for Math with deadlines for 2027 conferences and events.
-- Includes some theoretical computer science conferences related to logic and proof theory (a personal interest of mine)

 I tried gathering important deadlines and dates from three areas:
 - formal verification